fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 - Code formatting will be checked using [black] and [isort].
 Be sure that your code is formatted with these tools.
-- FABRIC project has a policy of requiring signed commits.
+- FABRIC project has a policy of requiring GPG signed commits.
   Commits on the PR branch will be checked to ensure that they are signed.
 - CHANGELOG.md will be checked for updates.
 - Unit tests will be run.
 - Packages will be built.

+Most of these checks must pass before a PR is approved and merged.
+We do not tend to be super strict about these checks, except the one that checks for signed commits.

 ## Testing FABlib